Kevintirta/Landing-Civdrone-Project/README.md

 To plot the deviation between the drone location and target location due to disturbance in the air.

 **Plot description:**<br/>
 The red line represents the ideal situation when the deviation is 0 which means the drone land perfectly on target location.
 Meanwhile, the blue line shows the deviation over time.
+It makes more sense if the 'deltaTime' in JSON file is assumed to be in milliseconds unit.

 **How to run the file:**<br/>
 1. Download the landing_deviation.py and landingData.JSON in the same directory